Influenza Vaccine Live Intranasal

 Do not use in infants <24 months of age; increased risk of wheezing and hospitalization reported in clinical trials in this age group.1 (See Pediatric Use under Cautions.)

 Individuals with Asthma or Recurrent Wheezing

-ACIP and AAP state that intranasal live influenza vaccine should not be used in individuals with asthma or in children 24 through 59 months of age who have had a wheezing episode within the past 12 months.112 558 (See Pediatric Use under Cautions.)
+ACIP states that data are insufficient to determine the level of severity of asthma for which administration of intranasal live influenza vaccine would be inadvisable.100 These experts state that intranasal live influenza vaccine should not be used in individuals with asthma or in children 24 through 59 months of age who have had a wheezing episode within the past 12 months.100 (See Pediatric Use under Cautions.)

 Guillain-Barré Syndrome (GBS)

 If GBS occurred within 6 weeks after previous influenza vaccination, manufacturer states base decision to administer influenza vaccine on careful consideration of potential benefits and risks.1

 Unclear whether influenza vaccination increases risk of recurrence of GBS.100 Temporal association was noted between administration of 1976 swine influenza vaccine and GBS.1 100 Investigations to date suggest no large increase in GBS associated with influenza vaccine (other than 1976 swine influenza vaccine) and if influenza vaccine does pose a risk it probably is quite small (i.e., approximately 1 additional case of GBS per 1 million vaccinees).1 100